romainaugier/OpenViewer/README.md

 OpenViewer is an open source, tiny and powerful image viewer made for professionals and enthusiasts of the animation and vfx industry.

-As I am currently in the last year of my studies, I don't have a lot of time to work on the project, but I'll do my best to advance it from time to time.
+As I am currently in the last year of my studies and have a lot of work to be done for school, I don't have a lot of time to work on the project, but I'll do my best to advance it from time to time.

-I am a CG student in a 3D animation school in France
+OpenViewer is a personal project and initiative since, after speaking with a few professionals from the industry, there is a lack in a good an well maintained image player.
+I've decided to start the development of OpenViewer to learn more about software engineering and development, color management, image formats, C++...
+As I am a self-learner, and I've started coding seriously in 2020, be aware that there might be some awkward errors, bugs and not well-designed/optimized code, and so you're welcome to give any feedback by reporting an issue in the github repository, or you can email me at contact@romainaugier.com for more in-depth reviews and mention OpenViewer in the email object.

+You can sponsor the project by clicking on the sponsor button, and it will help me unlock more time to work on the project.

 The wiki (under development) is [here](https://github.com/romainaugier/OpenViewer/wiki), and the roadmap of the project is [here](https://github.com/romainaugier/OpenViewer/wiki/Roadmap).

+If you or your studio are interested in implementing special features/need help to build the software and integrate it in your pipeline, you can email me at contact@romainaugier.com so we can discuss about it.

 ## Dependencies